mxcube/mxcubeweb/README.md

 # MXCuBE 3 (web)
 MXCuBE3 is the latest version of the data acquisition software MXCuBE (Macromolecular Xtallography Customized Beamline Environment).
-The project started in 2005 at [ESRF](http://www.esrf.eu), since then it has been adopted by other institutes in Europe.
+The project started in 2005 at [ESRF](http://www.esrf.eu), and has since then been adopted by other institutes in Europe.
 In 2010, a collaboration agreement has been signed for the development of MXCuBE with the following partners:

 * ESRF
 * [Soleil](http://www.synchrotron-soleil.fr/)